 - Some QROPS allow up to 30% of a pension pot to be withdrawn in cash on pension commencement.
 Care must be taken regarding local tax legislation; a good adviser can calculate the best way to do this.
-In France, it may well be best to invest in an Assurance Vie as they provide significant tax benefits for investors.
-Most EU countries have a domestic version of tax beneficial investment products.
+Investing in an Assurance Vie in France may be best as they provide significant tax benefits for investors.
+Most EU countries have a domestic version of tax-beneficial investment products.

 Finally, although Silvia didn’t specifically ask about the Lifetime Allowance, her adviser has more good news as QROPS don’t impose LTA’s.
-As such, rather than being penalised for a positive investment performance, Silvia will be rewarded as her pension can grow unrestricted, therefore making both her Pension Commencement Lump Sum and income higher.
+As such, rather than being penalised for positive investment performance, Silvia will be rewarded as her pension can grow unrestricted, increasing her Pension Commencement Lump Sum and income.

 The adviser’s job is to take care of all administration on Silvia’s QROPS case, provide the investment platform and tax advice and carefully look after her pension with future servicing.